JoelKartchner/PSSFSS.jl/docs/literate/cpss_optimization.md

 on previous experience, using 2 to 3 times the default population size helps the optimizer to do better on tough objective functions like the present one.
 The optimizer finished after about 12 hours, having used up its budget of 9000 objective function evaluations.
-During which time it reduced the objective function value from 35.75 dB to -0.14 dB.
+During this time it reduced the objective function value from 35.75 dB to -0.14 dB.

 Here are the first and last few lines of the file "optimization_best.log" created during the optimization run: